Dr. Brain (TV series)

 On January 27, 2022, multiple official sources stated that the series would have a second season.
+However, Lee Sun-Kyon died on December 27, 2023 before it could ever happen.

 Premise

 After losing his family in a mysterious accident, Sewon, a brilliant brain scientist, tries to solve what happened.
 He performs "brain syncs" with the deceased in order to search for clues hidden in their memories, but it becomes difficult to separate those memories from his own experiences.